nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 files on remote storage, such as Dropbox and Google Drive, and to do it easily and seamlessly from within Nextcloud.

-In Nextcloud 9.0 the server-side encryption separates encryption of local and remote storage.
+In Nextcloud 9.0, server-side encryption separates encryption of local and remote storage.
 This allows you to encrypt remote storage, such as Dropbox and Google, without having to also encrypt your home storage on your Nextcloud server.

-.. note:: Starting with Nextcloud 9.0 we support Authenticated Encryption for all newly encrypted files.
+.. note:: Starting with Nextcloud 9.0 Authenticated Encryption is supported for all newly encrypted files.
 See https://hackerone.com/reports/108082 for more technical information about the impact.

-   For maximum security make sure to configure external storage with "Check for
+   For maximum security, make sure to configure external storage with "Check for
    changes: Never".
 This will let Nextcloud ignore new files not added via Nextcloud, so a malicious external storage administrator could not add new files to the storage without your knowledge.
 Of course, this is not wise if your external storage is subject to legitimate external changes.

-Nextcloud server-side encryption encrypts files stored on the Nextcloud server, and files on remote storage that is connected to your Nextcloud server.
+Nextcloud server-side encryption encrypts files stored on the Nextcloud server, and files on remote storage connected to your Nextcloud server.
 Encryption and decryption are performed on the Nextcloud server.
 All files sent to remote storage will be encrypted by the Nextcloud server, and upon retrieval, decrypted before serving them to you and anyone you have shared them with.